 - What is the prognosis of sleepwalking?

 - What are the complications of sleepwalking?

 - When should you call your health care professional about sleepwalking?

 - How can I prevent sleepwalking?

 - Find a local Sleep Specialist in your town

 What other conditions will my doctor consider before diagnosing sleepwalking?

 Sleepwalking, night terrors, and confusional arousals are all related, common non-REM sleep disorders that tend to overlap in some of their symptoms.
 Approximately 15%-20% of young children through mid adolescence will experience some or all of these behaviors.
 Moreover, seizures occurring during sleep (nocturnal seizures) can cause movement disorder during sleeping.

 Night terrors: Like sleepwalking night terrors tend to occur during the first half of a night's sleep - often within 30-90 minutes from falling asleep.
-Also like sleepwalking, they occur during stages 3 and 4 of sleep.
+Also like sleepwalking, they occur during stage 3 of sleep.
 However, unlike sleepwalking, an individual with night terrors will portray a sudden and often agitated arousal that may appear to parents as violent and terrified behaviors.

 Night terrors often start during the toddler years with peak incidence between five and seven years of age.
 During these times evidence of a surge in autonomic nervous system activity is evident.
 Accelerated heart and respiratory rates, dilated pupils, and sweating are characteristic.